My Daniel Fast Grocery List

 Foods Allowed on the Daniel Fast

-- Whole grains such as brown rice, quinoa, oats, and whole wheat products (if unprocessed)
+• Whole grains such as brown rice, quinoa, oats, and whole wheat products (if unprocessed), unleavened bread/tortilla

 Foods Not Allowed on the Daniel Fast

-Determining these boundaries ahead of time helps you remain focused on prayer and spiritual discipline rather than second-guessing food choices during the fast.
+Establishing these boundaries ahead of time helps you stay focused on prayer, obedience, and spiritual discipline—rather than second-guessing food choices throughout the fast.

 Related Article: 10 Lessons from the Daniel Fast in the Bible Explained